About the course

 How many external places are available?

-For 2019-20, there are 12 external places.
-We usually have applicants:places ratio of around 1.5.
+For 2020-21, there are 15 external places.
+We usually have an applicants : places ratio of around 1.5.
 Applicants are selected based on five areas which are equally weighted: academic performance, interest in global health, research experience, academic reference and transferrable skills.

 How is teaching delivered?